emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
 1. Site does have a custom player. ✔️

 ***
-## EE3
-### Score: 11/18
-1. Has movies, 1080p, and subtitles, but no adjustable quality, TV, or anime. 🟡
-1. They remove broken links, main player can't fail, so no server switching needed. ✔️
-1. Site has movies only so it doesn't need episode auto-next. 🟡
-1. UI is alright but has room for improvement. 🟡
-1. Site has watch lists, continue watching and history, and you can login to sync them across devices. ✔️
-1. Site has no sorting or content discoverability options. ❌
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌

-***
 ## 456movie